 What is something surprising about you that not too many people know?
 I had an osteoid osteoma, which is a benign bone tumor.
 It took two years off my boxing career.
 Coming back after that was really hard and required a lot of physical therapy and strength training.
 It actually made me realize how strong I am.

-Bruce "Shu Shu" Carrington, Jr.
+Name: Bruce "Shu Shu" Carrington, Jr.

 Weight Class: 123 Open